How is the Average Speed of Answer Calculated?

 Risks with Average Speed of Answer

-It’s one of the most commonly used metrics in call centres along with Grade of Service however it’s also widely misunderstood and can hide some nasty truths:
+ASA is one of the most commonly used metrics in call centres along with Grade of Service however it’s also widely misunderstood and can hide two nasty truths:

-If a customer abandons while they are in the queue, that figure is NOT counted in ASA results.
+If a customer abandons the call while they are in the queue, that call is NOT counted in ASA results.